 Spell Check Tab

-The Spell Check Tab of Site Search’s Basic Relevance screen lets us take a search keyword and apply a closeness algorithm to locate similar-looking words in the index (Data Driven) or in a custom list (Dictionary Driven).
+The Spell Check Tab of SearchStudio’s Basic Relevance screen lets us take a search keyword and apply a closeness algorithm to locate similar-looking words in the index (Data Driven) or in a custom list (Dictionary Driven).

 When a query returns zero results, the Spell Check feature suggests an alternate spelling.
-The following image shows a spelling correction from the Relevance Preview screen.
+The following image shows a spelling correction from the Search Preview screen.

 You can build the dictionary one word at a time, or you can upload a .CSV or .TXT file.
 Individual words should be separated by a comma or by whitespace (such as newline).
-When you upload a file, the new list completely replaces the old list.
+When you upload a file, it appends words to the previous list.
+Duplicate entries are ignored.